 Location: Mulberry Court, East Point, GA [Google Map]

-Description: This will be a nature walk through a 27-acre forest, preserved in part by Sierra Club members, and including state champion white oak.
-Bring cameras, plus plant and animal guide books – will the pink ladyslippers be up?
-Families are welcome.
-Limit 12.
-Contact: Gordon Draves, 404-766-3456 or firstname.lastname@example.org
+Description: The trail going through this 27-acre forest, preserved in part by Sierra Club members, includes good views of state champion white oak.
+Bring cameras, plus plant and animal guide books – the pink ladyslippers were good in April.
+For more information: Gordon Draves, 404-766-3456 or firstname.lastname@example.org

 Gordon Draves went on the bird walk with Audubon on September 23 lead by Dave Butler who presented his program about green-spaces in DeKalb to our group on September 11 (see the entry about meetings).
 There is a very good article about the preserve on the front page of The Champion Free Press

 On the way to the second part of the article on P. 15-A, check out the cartoon Shovel Ready Projects, and the article about the history of Mr. Bird's farm.
 Please note that there are herons not herrings in the park.